 This paper presents a PC based mathematical and rapid prototyping technique for anthropometric accommodation in a maintenance environment using the principle of simulation based design.
 The developed technique is capable of analyzing anthropometric data using multivariate (Principal component Analysis) approach to describe the body size variability of any given population.
 A number of body size representative cases are established which, when used properly within the constraints of the maintenance environments, will ensure the accommodation of a desired percentage of a population.
 This technique evaluates the percentage accommodation of a given population for the environment using the specific manikin cases as boundary conditions.
 In the case where any member of a maintenance crew cannot be accommodated, the technique has the capability of informing the designer of the environment why the member(s) is/are not accommodated.
-This is very important especially when maintenance is required in a confined environment.

 Development of a Legform Impactor with 4-DOF Knee-Joint for Pedestrian Safety Assessment in Omni-Direction Impacts

 The issue of car-to-pedestrian impact safety has received more and more attention.
 For leg protection, a legform impactor with 2 degrees-of-freedom (DOF) proposed by EEVC is required in current regulations for injury assessment, and the Japan Automobile Manufacturers Association Inc. (JAMA) and Japan Automobile Research Institute (JARI) have developed a more biofidelic pedestrian legform since 2000.
 However, studies show that those existing legforms may not be able to cover some car-to-pedestrian impact situations.
 This paper documents the development of a new pedestrian legform with 4 DOFs at the knee-joint.
 It can better represent the kinematics characteristics of human knee-joint, especially under loading conditions in omni-direction impacts.
 The design challenge is to solve the packaging problem, including design of the knee-joint mechanisms and layout of all the sensors in a limited space of the legform.
-Furthermore, reusable elements are used to achieve the joint stiffness requirements instead of destructive elements used in the EEVC 2-DOF legform.

 Anthropometric data of a country is vital database for automotive design and other design applications.
 It is also an important parameter in population studies.
 Most developed countries have invested resources over the years to develop such a database and this information is accessed by many OEMs and major Design Houses.
 However, an updated and comprehensive Anthropometry of Indian Population is largely unknown.
 In the past, a few institutions have done projects to bring out a picture of the Indian Anthropometry.
 However, keeping in view the rapid industrialization and increase of India-specific designs which require an access to latest Anthropometric database, the project “SIZE INDIA” has been initiated.
 For the first time in India, a state of the art 3D Whole body scanner technology has been used and thereby large volume of data has been generated in a very short span of time.
-The project will provide 3D whole body scan data and digital images of hand and feet of more than 5000 samples.

 The objective of this study was to evaluate the geometry of a wide range of restraints (child restraints, booster seats and rear seats) used by children, and how these match their anthropometry, and to determine limitations to restraint size for the population of children using them.
 The study is motivated by the widespread premature graduation from one restraint type to another, which parents often attribute to children outgrowing their previous restraint.
 Currently, recommended transitions are based on a small sample of vehicles and children.
 Outboard rear seat and seat belt geometry (anchorage locations, sash belt angles) from 50 current model vehicles were measured using a custom-developed measuring jig.
 For 17 child restraints, a 3-dimensional measuring arm was used to measure the geometry of the restraint including interior size and strap slot locations (where relevant).
-These measurements were compared to anthropometric measurements, to determine the suitability of a given restraint for children of particular ages.

 Two manufacturers, Denton ATD and FTSS, currently produce the Hybrid III 5th percentile female dummy.
 In response to concerns raised by industry that differences in the anthropometry of the molded breasts between the two manufacturers may influence chest responses, Transport Canada conducted a comparative testing program.
 Thorax biofidelity tests were conducted to compare force-deflection characteristics; full-frontal, rigid-barrier tests were conducted at 40, 48 and 56 km/h to compare chest responses, and out-of-position chest on module static airbag deployment tests were conducted to compare peak chest deflections of the Denton and FTSS dummy jackets and of a prototype jacket without breasts.
 Differences in force-deflection characteristics were observed during biofidelity pendulum impacts of the two dummies, with much of the differences attributed to the different chest jackets.
-Differences of up to 11 mm in the peak sternum deflection and of the order of 15 g for the 3-ms chest acceleration clips were noted in rigid-barrier vehicle tests.

 The purpose of this study was to determine scale factors for small, mid-size and large adults using a caprine model.
 In a previous study conducted in our lab, scaling relationships were developed to define cervical spine tolerance values of children using caprine specimens.
 In that study, tolerances were normalized with respect to an average adult.
 Because airbag-related injuries are associated with out-of-position children and small adult females, additional experimental data are needed to better estimate human tolerance.
 In the present study, cervical spine radiographs from the 5th, 50th and 95th percentile human adults were used to determine vertebral body heights for small, mid-size and large anthropometries.
 Mean human vertebral body heights were computed for each anthropometry and were normalized with respect to mid-size anthropometry.
-Similar measurements were calculated from caprine cervical spine radiographs and each caprine specimen was grouped into one of the three categories based upon vertebral body size.

 This paper reports on a cooperative research project between the Australian Department of Transport and Regional Services and Transport Canada.
 This project was a parametric study aimed at better understanding the effects on side impact injury risk of: trolley mass; barrier stiffness; barrier stiffness distribution; barrier face height above ground; crabbed or perpendicular impact; and impact Speed.
 The following observations on injury risk can be made from the tests: the 2 largest effects for the driver are increasing the height of the barrier face (mainly thoracic) and test speed (all body regions).
 Increasing the trolley mass, with a bullet / target mass ratio less than 1, has the effect of increasing only the pubic force.
 Doubling the barrier stiffness increases injury risk in only the pelvic area.
 The custom high and stiff element (attempting to replicate an SUV) increases both pelvic and abdominal loading.